Justus Liebig University

 Michigan State University

-Brooke Slawinski is a fifth-year Clinical Psychology doctoral student at Michigan State University.
+Brooke Slawinski is a sixth-year Psychology doctoral student at Michigan State University.
 She is especially interested in investigating the etiology of social aggression and related antisocial behaviors using behavior genetic and psychophysiological methodologies.
 Brooke’s current research uses advanced twin models to make precise estimates of etiology across informants, examine the etiological overlap between social and physical aggression, and to unravel sex difference in these behaviors.